janzhou/git-encrypt/README.md

 * Using strong master key to encrypt data.

-* Master key can be encrypted/decrypting throug such facilities:
+* Master key can be encrypted/decrypting through such facilities:

   * *GPG*.
 The most secure way because master key not stored anywhere unencrypted.
 It has some performance issue because of decrypting is made on ANY FILE while commit/checkout/stage/diff/merge.
 Also it is possible to encrypt master key for multiple users(which PUBLIC keys you have) and can be used in multiuser encrypted repo.